On the Adversarial Transferability of Generalized "Skip Connections": Empirical Understandings of SGM

-Here, we first evaluate the influence of the hyper-parameter $\gamma$ and then provide guidance on hyper-parameter selection.
-We test the transferability of our proposed SGM with varying decay parameter $\gamma \in [0.1, 1.0]$, where $\gamma=1.0$ means no decay on the residual gradients.
-For the attack settings, we follow the untargeted setting in previous sections.
-To ensure that our guidance can be applied across different architectures, we select 6 models, \textit{i.e.}, ResNet152, DenseNet201, ViT-B, Mixer-B, Inception-v3, and P-DARTS as source models.
-The results of RN152, Mixer-B and PDARTS are shown in Figure \ref{fig:gamma_1}.
-For the results of other three models, please refer to Figure \ref{fig:gamma_2} in Appendix \ref{app:gamma}.
+Here, we first analyze the influence of the hyperparameter $\gamma$ and then provide practical guidance for its selection.
+Specifically, we vary $\gamma \in [0.1, 1.0]$, where $\gamma = 1.0$ indicates no decay on residual gradients.
+To ensure that our guidance can be applied across different architectures, we select 6 models, \textit{i.e.}, ResNet50, DenseNet201, ViT-B, Mixer-B, Inception-v3, and P-DARTS as source models.
+The results of ResNet50, ViT-B and Inception-v3 are shown in Figure \ref{fig:gamma_1}.
+For the results of the other three models, please refer to Figure \ref{fig:gamma_2} in Appendix \ref{app:gamma}.